Quickstart

 Generate a schema and run migrations with the Fragno CLI:

-npx fragno-cli db generate lib/workflows-fragment.ts -o db/workflows.schema.ts
+npx fragno-cli db generate lib/workflows-fragment.ts --format drizzle -o db/workflows.schema.ts

 npx fragno-cli db migrate lib/workflows-fragment.ts